apify-projects/actor-json-schemas/README.md

 # Apify Actor JSON schemas

-Welcome to the **non-production ready** repository for JSON schemas for Apify Actors!
-This project aims to provide up-to-date and publicly accessible JSON schemas to help developers build robust and error-free Apify Actors.
+Welcome to the workflow repository of processing JSON Schemas for Apify Actor JSON files!
+This project aims to provide workflow for up-to-date and publicly accessible JSON schemas to help developers build robust and error-free Apify Actors.

 ## The Problem